Jammy2211/PyAutoLens/docs/general/citations.rst

 the main body of text, and delete as appropriate any packages your analysis did not use.
 The citations.bib file includes the citation key for all of these projects.

-If you use decomposed mass models (e.g. stellar mass models like an ``EllipticalSersic`` or dark matter models like an ``EllipticalNFW``) please cite the following paper https://academic.oup.com/mnras/article/488/1/1387/5526256 under citation key ``Anowar2019``.
+If you use decomposed mass models (e.g. stellar mass models like an ``EllSersic`` or dark matter models like an ``EllNFW``) please cite the following paper https://academic.oup.com/mnras/article/488/1/1387/5526256 under citation key ``Anowar2019``.
 Our deflection angle calculations are based on this method.

 The citations.bib file above also includes my work on `using strong lensing to study galaxy structure